top of page

 Bringuier comes from a family of musicians and studied cello and conducting at the Conservatoire de Paris, winning the prestigious International Besançon Competition for Young Conductors only a year after graduating.
 He cares passionately about education, outreach, and developing the careers of emerging conductors and soloists.
 In September 2020 he served on the jury of La Maestra, the first international conducting competition for women, and continues to work with local schools in his hometown of Nice to introduce children to classical music and orchestral experiences.

-Chef Principal: Orchestre Philharmonique de Nice
+Honorary Conductor: Orchestre Philharmonique de Nice

-Music Director Designate: Orchestre Philharmonique Royal de Liège
+Music Director: Orchestre Philharmonique Royal de Liège

 24/25 Season